FuelLabs/sway/scripts/mdbook-forc-documenter/README.md

 ### Removing a forc plugin

-Do the same as the above, along with the step within `ci.yml` and `gh-pages.yml`.
+Do the same as the above, with an extra step of removing the installation command within `ci.yml` and `gh-pages.yml`.

 ### Adding an example